 Feed One or Two Times a Week

-Both young and older guinea pigs can eat cabbage in moderation to avoid urinary stones.
+Both young and older guinea pigs should eat cabbage in small portions to avoid urinary stones.

 Can Guinea Pigs Eat Cabbage Core?

-Absolutely yes, guinea pigs can eat cabbage core.
-It is just as healthy for them as leaves are.
+Guinea pigs can eat cabbage core.
+It’s just as healthy for them as the leaves.

-Which One Is Healthier for Guinea Pigs: Green Cabbage or Purple Cabbage?
+Which Is Healthier for Guinea Pigs: Green Cabbage or Purple Cabbage?

-For example, never combine cabbage with other collard greens such as broccoli or kale because they are all high in calcium.
+When feeding cabbage to your guinea pigs, make sure to vary it with other types of vegetables and fruits.
+Never combine cabbage with other collard greens such as broccoli or kale because they’re all high in calcium.

 Instead, opt for apples, tomatoes, strawberries, and similar foods that are rich in other nutrients.